Where can I see a list of course offerings?

 Where can I find information to order my textbooks?

-Textbooks can be purchased during Welcome Week.
+Students will receive their textbooks during Welcome Week, and families will be billed for textbooks during the month of September.
 Time will be allotted during Welcome Week programming to ensure students have the books they need prior to the start of classes.

 Who do I contact to discuss documented academic support needs and related accommodations?